OpenSolo/documentation/copter37.md

 - You must have the Solex or SidePilot app to load the installer packages and use the new features.
 And the app must be updated with the latest for the Play Store / App Store.
 - You must be willing to be a test pilot.
 This may not be perfect yet.
 It could explode in mid-air, or crash, or do something else we couldn't predict.
 Please give us your feedback!!

-### INSTALL
+### INSTALL USING SOLEX

+You must be on Solex v1.8.3 or higher!

 #### ArduCopter Firmware

 1. **While connected to the Internet**, go to the Solex FW Updates menu.
 Press refresh and cleanup.
-2. Tap the _ArduCopter 3.7-Dev Slew Test_ package.
+2. Tap the _ArduCopter 3.7-Dev Test_ package.
 Tap download.
 Available will change to downloaded once complete.
 3. Tap the _ArduCopter 3.6 and 3.7 Controller Update_ package.
 Tap download.
 Available will change to downloaded once complete.
 4. **Reconnect to Solo WiFi** and Connect Solex to the Solo.
 Allow parameter download to complete.
-5. In the Solex FW Updates menu, tap the _ArduCopter 3.7-Dev Slew Test_ package.
+5. In the Solex FW Updates menu, tap the _ArduCopter 3.7-Dev Test_ package.
 Tap install and proceed.
 6. When prompted, you can close the FW install menus in Solex.
 7. Turn the Solo off and back on.
 It will click and the lights will go disco.
 8. Completing Installation: